ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 *   information sharing
 *   reporting data loss

-<a href="#DMF">Data Movement Form</a> includes a copy of the MoJ Data Movement Form (DMF).
-This form must be completed for all transfers where information is transferred from a MoJ ICT system to another MoJ ICT system or external party, further details on the form can be found in <a href="#DMF">Data Movement Form</a>.
+[Data Movement Form](#dmf) includes a copy of the MoJ Data Movement Form (DMF).
+This form must be completed for all transfers where information is transferred from a MoJ ICT system to another MoJ ICT system or external party, further details on the form can be found in [Data Movement Form](#dmf).

-<strong>Note:</strong> This document provides guidance for handling and sharing of information / data up to and including Impact Level (IL) 3 REST*.
+**Note:** This document provides guidance for handling and sharing of information / data up to and including Impact Level (IL) 3 REST*.
 Where information attracts a high protective marking or IL, advice must be sought from the MoJ Operation Security Team (OST) and MoJ IT Security Officer (ITSO).

 ### Demonstration of Compliance